oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

    ```

    - About deleting and recreating the secret:
-     - We delete a secret before creating, otherwise the create command will fail if the secret already exists.
+     - We delete a secret before creating it, otherwise the create command will fail if the secret already exists.
      - This allows us to change the secret when using the `kubectl create secret` verb.

    - We name and label secrets using their associated domain UID for two reasons:
      - To make it obvious which secret belongs to which domains.
      - To make it easier to clean up a domain.
 Typical cleanup scripts use the `weblogic.domainUID` label as a convenience for finding all the resources associated with a domain.

-1. _Deploy the data source YAML in a configmap._
+1. Deploy the data source YAML in a configmap.

    This step can be done before or after deploying the secret.
 The configmap can have any name but the same name must be referenced by the domain resource that you want to load the data source, and the configmap must be deployed to the same namespace as the domain resource (we will update the domain resource in the next step).